cerebrotech/field-engineered-projects-enablement/domsed/README.md

-## Self Paced Enablement for Domsed
+# Self Paced Enablement for Domsed

-Follow this page for performing a self paced enablement on Domsed
+Follow this page for performing a self paced enablement on Domsed.

+## Expected Outcomes

+By the end of this tutorial you will be able to -

+1. Install Domsed
+2. Debug Domsed
+3. Create a brand new mutation of Domsed

 ### Step 1 - Start a Domino Cluster (Or reuse an existing one)